Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property type will give the best return in Turin over 5 years as of 2026?

-As of early 2026, renovated energy-efficient apartments are expected to give the best total return over five years in Turin.
+As of early 2026, renovated and energy-efficient apartments are expected to deliver the best total return in Turin over the next five years, combining price appreciation with strong and relatively stable rental income.

 How will new infrastructure projects affect property prices in Turin over 5 years?

-The top three major infrastructure projects expected to impact property prices in Turin over the next five years are Metro Line 2 (the biggest), ongoing urban regeneration initiatives in former industrial areas, and continued improvements to regional rail connections.
+The three major infrastructure developments most likely to impact Turin property prices over the next five years are Metro Line 2 (the biggest single project), ongoing urban regeneration programs in former industrial areas, and public space and mobility upgrades in central and peri-central neighborhoods.

 How will population growth and other factors impact property values in Turin in 5 years?

-The demographic shift with the strongest influence on property demand in Turin is the rise of smaller households, including young professionals, students, and older singles, which boosts demand for compact, well-located apartments.
+The demographic shift with the strongest influence on property demand in Turin is the growth of smaller households, including single-person households and young couples, which is driving sustained appetite for compact, well-located apartments rather than large family homes.

 We made this infographic to show you how property prices in Italy compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.